Select Page

 Thomas Roland Elliott: One of the greatest strengths that our Graduate Student Associate program has is its interdisciplinary nature – our students come from nearly every graduate school at Harvard.
 They’re also exploring a wide range of topics—from the influence of parental expectations on Sri Lankan adolescents’ educational and career choices, to food insecurity and nutrition policy, to the religious traditions of both medieval and modern India, and much more.
 If you haven’t already met our cohort of 2025-26 GSAs, you can get a quick synopsis of their work here.

 I wanted to create a space where interdisciplinary connections could develop naturally.
 It’s also a chance for our graduate students to engage with the Postdoctoral Fellows in residence at the Mittal Institute—this year, four outstanding postdocs and one Visiting Artist Fellow—as well as graduate students and postdocs from other international centers on campus.
-By sharing this opportunity widely, we hope to bring together a large cohort of researchers whose diverse experiences, areas of focus, and perspectives will enrich the exchange.
+By sharing this opportunity widely, we hoped to bring together a large cohort of researchers whose diverse experiences, areas of focus, and perspectives would enrich the exchange.

 Thomas Roland Elliott: Primarily graduate students and postdocs.
 They’re the scholars of the future, and creating opportunities for them to connect across disciplines is essential.
 Graduate training can sometimes feel siloed, but the most exciting work frequently emerges at the intersections.
 By bringing together students and fellows from different schools, research areas, and even countries, we’re giving them space to exchange ideas and spark collaborations that might not otherwise happen.
 This is hopefully a way of nurturing not just individual careers, but also a more interconnected academic community.